eformsignen/eformsignen.github.io/help/chapter4.rst

 Attachment
 --------------------

-This component is used for attaching a file to a document.
-When attaching a file to a document by using the Attachment component, the file will be attached at the very end of the document as a new page.
+This field is used for attaching a file to a document.
+When attaching a file to a document by using the Attachment field, the file will be attached at the very end of the document as a new page.

 The types and sizes of files that can be attached are as follows: